Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 * * *

-## How to Fork a Repository

-Forking a repository means that you are downloading a copy of someone else’s repository and your fork is a distinct, entirely separate, repository that shows the original as the ancestor.
-You can issue a "pull request" as a means of offering commits you’ve made to your own repository back to the original (“parent”) repository; of course, the owner of the original repository must accept that pull request in order to accept your edits.

-The github website offers a "fork" button

-* * *

 ## How to Clone a Repository

 Download a copy of the repository; you can do this at the github website using the "clone or download" button.
 Download as a zip file to your laptop, or use the following notation in a shell to download programmatically: